darkstarworks/TrialChamberPro/docs/configuration/config.yml.md

 Remove Trial Omen effects from players during reset.
 Prevents unintended difficulty spikes.

 ### `reset-vault-cooldowns`
-**Default:** `false`
+**Default:** `true`

 Reset all player vault cooldowns when the chamber resets.
-Usually `false`—cooldowns are personal and independent of chamber state.
+This is the vanilla behavior—vaults reset when the chamber resets.

-Set to `true` if you want players to always have fresh vaults after each chamber reset.
+Set to `false` if you want personal cooldowns independent of chamber state (players must wait their individual cooldown time even after chamber resets).

 ---